0vm/Pinger/README.md

 * Honestly a lot more, i just cant name them its currently 1:16am and i feel like dying inside.

+# Copyright
+I request you do not sell this or mark it as your own, please leave credit to myself and ZF9.
+(If you manage to sell this, good for you 💀)

 # Original
 The original is by a friend of mine, quite simple with no logging etc. https://github.com/zf9/Ping-Thing

 # Tags To Help People Find This